mhinne/BNQD/README.md

 # BNQD
 A Python toolbox for Bayesian Nonparametric Quasi-Experimental Design.
+Apart from the main file, this repository contains:

 ## Examples

-### Sicilian 2005 smoking ban
+* Sicilian 2005 smoking ban

-This is the most straightforward example, where we apply BNQD with a couple of different kernels to detect an effect on the number of acute coronary events (ACEs) in Sicily, after a smoking ban in public places was instantiated in 2005.

-### French small municipality population thresholds
+* French small municipality population thresholds

-### Dutch 2017 elections
+* Dutch 2017 parliament elections voting behaviour

+## Simulations

+* Regression discontinuity detection with linear or nonlinear true process.
+* Difference-in-differences detection.
+* Smooth transitioning from threshold-based assignment to random assignment.

-## Further reading
+## Literature

 The preprint that accompanies this repository is available at ...